Relating and helping

 - Practice empathy.
 Take a few minutes and imagine the struggles of someone you know.

-- Thank a teacher for their service.
+- Thank a healthcare provider for their service.

 - Tell someone a joke.